 What Makes Up Anger?

-Part of mediating this is taking a look at some of those other emotions.
+Part of mediating this expression of anger is taking a look at some of those other emotions.
 Safely, slowly.
 Often those other emotions aren’t even emotion-like anymore.
-Maybe they’re your high blood pressure, maybe it’s your IBS, or even trouble getting an erection.
+Maybe they’re your high blood pressure, maybe it’s your stomach’s IBS, or even trouble getting an erection.
 Not having those other feelings and not having a place to healthily express your anger can affect your health.
 Possibly even shorten your life.

 So when someone calls to tell me they want anger management I ask them to talk about when their anger comes up.
-I meet with them and, hopefully, at some point they’ll get angry in my office.
-At least begin to get angry because then we can explore it, we can channel it, we can allow it.
+I meet with them and we can begin to explore that anger.
+We can channel it, we can allow it.
 Not manage it, not do away with it.

 We can respect it.
 Listen to it.
 Our anger has a lot to tell us about what we value and who we are.